 Subverted in Sealab 2021: Quinn tries to get a cop to leave a crime scene by throwing a donut away from it, even speaking to him like a dog ("go get, get it!").
 The cop then tells he's diabetic, so Quinn just tasers him.

-Harvey Bullock from Batman The Animated Series's love of donuts goes without saying.
-There's one scene early in the show's run where most of the police rush out of headquarters in response to some emergency and he lingers to grab one.
+Harvey Bullock from Batman: The Animated Series's love of donuts goes without saying.
+There's one scene early in the show's run, in "Pretty Poison", where most of the police rush out of headquarters in response to some emergency and he lingers to grab one.
+Twice.

-Also, the episode with Tim Drake's origin story begins with him stealing a whole box of them from an elderly cop, then using them as improvised weapons against Two-Face's thugs.
+Also, "Sins of the Father", Tim Drake's origin story, begins with him stealing a whole box of them from an elderly cop, then using them as improvised weapons against Two-Face's thugs.

 In Courage the Cowardly Dog Courage once distracted a cop from his evil package by throwing a donut down the subway train.
 He came back anyway, mouth covered in frosting.